 The closing level of such basket component calculated on the valuation date.
-In certain special circumstances, the fina level will be determined by the calculation agent, in its discretion.
-See "General Terms of the Notes - Unavailability o the Level of the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes - Market Disruption Events" beginning on page PS-20 in the accompanying product prospectus supplement.
+In certain special circumstances, the final level will be determined by the calculation agent, in its discretion.
+See "General Terms of the Notes - Unavailability of the Level of the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes - Market Disruption Events" beginning on page PS-20 in the accompanying product prospectus supplement.

-Final Swiss Market Index level: The closing level of such basket component calculated on the valuation date.
-In certain special circumstances, the fina level will be determined by the calculation agent, in its discretion.
-See "General Terms of the Notes - Unavailability o the Level of the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes - Market Disruption Events" beginning on page PS-20 in the accompanying product prospectus supplement.
-Final S&P/ASX 200 Index level: The closing level of such basket component calculated on the valuation date.
-In certain special circumstances, the fina level will be determined by the calculation agent, in its discretion.
-See "General Terms of the Notes - Unavailability o the Level of the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes - Market Disruption Events" beginning on page PS-20 in the accompanying product prospectus supplement.
-Final Basket Level: The sum of the following: (1) the final EURO STOXX 50 [®] Index level divided by the initial EURO STOXX 50 [®] Index level, multiplied by the initial weighted value of the EURO STOXX 50 [®] Index plus (2) the final TOPIX level divided by the initial TOPIX level, multiplied by the initial weighted value of TOPIX plus (3) the final FTSE [®] 100 Index level divided by the initial FTSE [®] 100 Index level, multiplied by the initial Swiss Market Index level divided by the initial Swiss Market Index level divided by the initial Swiss Market Index level divided by the initial S&P/ASX 200 Index level, multiplied by the initial S&P/ASX 200 Index level, multiplied by the initial S&P/ASX 200 Index.
-Basket Return: The quotient of (1) the final basket level minus the initial basket level divided by (2) the initial basket level, expressed as a percentage.
-Participation Rate: 150.00% Maximum Payment Amount: \$1,238.50.
-The maximum payment amount sets a cap on appreciation of the basket of 15.90%.
-Buffer Level: 87.50% of the initial basket level Buffer Percentage: 12.50% Buffer Rate: The quotient of the initial basket level divided by the buffer level, which equals approximately 114.29%
+Final Basket Level:

+The sum of the following: (1) the final EURO STOXX 50® Index level divided by the initial EURO STOXX 50® Index level, multiplied by the initial weighted value of the EURO STOXX 50® Index plus (2) the final TOPIX level divided by the initial TOPIX level, multiplied by the initial weighted value of TOPIX plus (3) the final FTSE® 100 Index level divided by the initial FTSE® 100 Index level, multiplied by the initial swiss Market Index level divided by the initial Swiss Market Index level, multiplied by the initial weighted value of the Swiss Market Index plus (5) the final S&P/ASX 200 Index level divided by the initial weighted by the initial S&P/ASX 200 Index level, multiplied by the initial weighted value of the S&P/ASX 200 Index.

+Basket Return:

+The quotient of (1) the final basket level minus the initial basket level divided by (2) the initial basket level, expressed as a percentage.

+Participation Rate:

+Maximum Payment Amount:

+\$2,368.00.
+The maximum payment amount sets a cap on appreciation of the basket of 45.60%.

+Closing Level:

+As used herein, the "closing level" of a basket component on any date will be determined based upon the closing level published on the Bloomberg page for such basket component, or any successor page on Bloomberg or any successor service, as applicable, on such date.

+Trading Day:

-Closing Level: As used herein, the "closing level" of a basket component on any date will be determined based upon the closing leve published on the Bloomberg page for such basket component, or any successor page on Bloomberg or any successor service, as applicable, on such date.
-Trading Day: (i) With respect to the EURO STOXX 50 [®] Index, a day on which the level of such basket component is expected to be calculated and published by the basket component sponsor, regardless of whether one or more of the principal securities markets for the constituent stocks comprising such basket component ("component stocks") are closed on that day and (ii) with respect to each of TOPIX, the FTSE [®] 100 Index, the Swiss Market Index and the S&P/ASX 200 Index, a day or which the respective principal securities markets for all of the component stocks are scheduled to be open for trading such basket component sponsor is scheduled to be open for business and such basket component is expected to be calculated and published by such basket component sponsor; although a basket component sponsor may publish a leve with respect to a basket component on a day when one or more of the principal securities markets for such component stocks are closed, that day would not be a trading day for purposes of such basket component.
-Form of Notes: Book-entry Calculation Agent: Scotia Capital Inc., an affiliate of the Bank Status: The notes will constitute direct, unsubordinated and unsecured obligations of the Bank ranking pari passu with all oth direct, unsecured and unsubordinated indebtedness of the Bank from time to time outstanding (except as otherwi- prescribed by law).
-Holders will not have the benefit of any insurance under the provisions of the CDIC Act, the U. Federal Deposit Insurance Act or under any other deposit insurance regime of any jurisdiction.
-Tax Redemption: The Bank (or its successor) may redeem the notes, in whole but not in part, at a redemption price determined by the calculation agent in a manner reasonably calculated to preserve your and our relative economic position, if it is determined that changes in tax laws or their interpretation will result in the Bank (or its successor) becoming obligated to pay additional amounts with respect to the notes.
-See "Tax Redemption" in the accompanying product prospectus supplement.
-Listing: The notes will not be listed on any securities exchange or quotation system.
-Use of Proceeds: General corporate purposes Clearance and Settlement: Depository Trust Company Business Day: New York and Toronto Terms Incorporated: All of the terms appearing above the item under the caption "General Terms of the Notes" beginning on page PS-15 ir the accompanying product prospectus supplement, as modified by this pricing supplement.
-Canadian Bail-in: The notes are not bail-inable debt securities under the CDIC Act.
+(i) With respect to the EURO STOXX 50® Index, a day on which the level of such basket component is expected to be calculated and published by the basket component sponsor, regardless of whether one or more of the principal securities markets for the constituent stocks comprising such basket component ("component stocks") are closed on that day and (ii) with respect to each of TOPIX, the FTSE® 100 Index, the Swiss Market Index and the S&P/ASX 200 Index, a day on which the respective principal securities markets for all of the component stocks are scheduled to be open for trading, such basket component sponsor is scheduled to be open for business and such basket component is expected to be calculated and published by such basket component sponsor; although a basket component sponsor may publish a level with respect to a basket component on a day when one or more of the principal securities markets for such component stocks are closed, that day would not be a trading day for purposes of such basket component.

+Form of Notes:

+Book-entry

+Calculation Agent:

+Scotia Capital Inc., an affiliate of the Bank